Coveros-GitHub-Sandbox/selenified/README.md

 	    	// the parameters to pass to google
     		Map<String, String> params = new HashMap<>();
 	        params.put("q", "cheese");
-    	    // use this object to verify the page looks as expected Assert asserts = this.asserts.get();
+    	    // use this object to make web service calls Call call = this.calls.get();
-    	    // perform some actions
-        	asserts.compareGetResponseCode("", params, 200);
+    	    // make a get call, and confirm we get a 200 response code call.get().("", new Request(params)).assertEquals(200);
 	        // verify no issues
     	    finish();
     	}
     }
 ```

-In the first test, sampleTest, the Assert class is used to check the title of the page.
+In the first test, sampleTest, the App class is used to check the title of the page.
-In the next test, sampleTestWDataProvider, the Action and Assert classes are used to type
+In the next test, sampleTestWDataProvider, the App class is used to generate elements we want
-a search term, submit the search term and the wait for the page to load in order to verify the
+to interact with; type a search term, submit the search term and the wait for the page to load.
-title contains the same search term.
-The 'google search terms' dataProvider provides a search
+We then use that same element in order to verify the title contains the same search term.
+The
-term to the test.
-In the third test, a call is made to the main google page, with the
+'google search terms' dataProvider provides a search term to the test.
+In the third test, a call
-parameters of q equaling 'cheese'.
-For more information on the Assert and Action class plus
+is made to the main google page, with the parameters of q equaling 'cheese'.
+For more information
-all the other classes used by Selenified, check out the
+on the App and Call class plus all the other classes used by Selenified, check out the
 documentation [here](https://msaperst.github.io).

 ## Writing Tests